cesarp63/ELK-Project/README.md

 Load balancing ensures that the application will be highly **available**, in addition to restricting **inbound access** to the network.
  What aspect of security do load balancers protect?
 **A load balancer protects azure resources within our virtual network.
-They protect the system from DDos attacks.**
+They protect the system from attacks.**

 What is the advantage of a jump box?
 **The advantage of a jump box is that it improves the security aspect.
 It will protect all virtual machines from being exposed to the public network.**